Tenses

 Neg.
 Interrog.
 Hadn’t + subject + been + verb (ing) + object?
 Hadn’t they been studying for the exam?

-FAQs: Past Perfect Continuous Tense
+Example sentences of Past Perfect Continuous ?

 It describes actions that were ongoing for a period before another past event.